 By Lawrence Wilson, MD

 Most hair analysis patterns can be caused by, or relate to mental and emotional imbalances.
 Very few, if any, are solely physical or biochemical patterns.
-This has to do with the holistic or integrated nature of human beings, and how metabolism is reflected on hair mineral analyses, as understood and interpreted by the method of Dr. Paul Eck.
+This has to do with the holistic or integrated nature of human beings.

-It is not possible, at a glance, to tell how much of a particular pattern is due to mental or emotional factors, as compared to how much is related to a person’s biochemistry.
-The patterns discussed in this article, however, tend to have a larger component related to the personality and/or lifestyle.
-Beginning with the simpler patterns, these include:
+It is not possible, at a glance, to tell how much of a particular pattern is due to mental or emotional factors, as compared to how much is related to a person’s biochemistry or other factors.
+The patterns discussed in this article, however, tend to have a significant component related to psychology, personality and/or lifestyle.

 A. Individual macromineral patterns